cqels/CQELS4J/README.md

 # Standalone CQELS Engine in Java
 This under-development version is the next generation of [ prototyped CQELS engine released in 2013](https://github.com/cqels/CQELS-1.x), the next release will be CQELS version 2.0, code name, COSMO.
-COSMO will be released by the end of 2021 with following features (delayed due to pademic situation):
+COSMO will be released by the end of 2021 with following features (many delays due to pademic situation):

 1. Support Semantic Stream Fusion for Deep Neural Networks and RDF/Graph Streams
 2. Support recommended Syntaxes of [RSP Community Group](https://www.w3.org/community/rsp/) and RDF*/SPARQL*